tralves/100-days-of-code/log.md

 **Thoughts** I am not happy with my tests.
 They are too verbose and too tight to the implementation.
 Hum...
 I wonder if they would be better if I had Dependency Injection...
 Why is it so much easier in Laravel?!

+### Day 17: Jan 26, 2017

+**Today's Progress**: My wife forbid my from doing anything after 1am.
+Still, I read somethings about Dependency Injection and gave a lot of thought about the arquitecture of the app.
+That `services/files` and `actions.js` are very interdependent and they both use the GAPI... it smells...

+### Day 18: Jan 27, 2017

+**Today's Progress**: Started a small Slack bot project that sends "#TRIGGERED" when someone says something on a channel that should trigger me.
+Using Laravel and Valet.

 <!---
 ### Day 1: June 27, Monday